ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

    ```
    {: pre}

-   In the following example, the command is run in the `us-south` region and the output shows the available zones that are in the region.
+   In the following example, the command runs in the `us-south` region and the output shows the available zones that are in the region.

    ```sh
    $ ibmcloud is zones